Amy Williams: Post-retirement

-In 2018 she was part of the BBC's team providing coverage on the 2018 Winter Olympics.
-In October 2019, Williams was appointed as the first Ambassador of the Dame Kelly Holmes Trust, a charity that enables former athletes to mentor and support disadvantaged young people.
+In 2018, Williams was part of the BBC's team providing coverage on the Winter Olympics, and also that year, she co-presented coverage of the Isle of Man TT for ITV4.
+In 2019, she was appointed as the first Ambassador of the Dame Kelly Holmes Trust, a charity that enables former athletes to mentor and support young people and newly retired athletes.
+In 2021, she authored the book Talent to Triumph: How Athletes Turn Potential into High Performance.